brocaar/chirpstack-application-server/docs/content/integrate/rest.md

 ---
-title: REST
+title: RESTful JSON
 menu:
     main:
         parent: integrate
         weight: 6
 ---

-# JSON REST API
+# RESfful JSON API

 Besides the [gRPC]({{< relref "grpc.md" >}}) API, LoRa App Server also provides a JSON REST API.
 As this is technically a "gateway" between the gRPC API,